GeoscienceAustralia/ga-wphase/README.md

 ## Direct Installation

-First, install the matplotlib basemap toolkit following [their instructions](https://github.com/matplotlib/basemap).
-You can skip this step if you don't want to use the map plotting functionality.

-The rest of the python dependencies can be installed automatically from PyPI.

-From the same directory as this README lives in:
+From the same directory this README lives in:

 ```sh
 pip install .